 Related Reading: 9 Ways to Experience the Natural Beauty of Vancouver

-You will have the opportunity to see wildlife such as Bighorn Sheep, Grizzly Bears, Cougars, Elk, Moose and Caribou among other smaller animals.
-The best time is to visit between June and September as the weather is good but note that during the summer holidays it does get pretty crowded.
+- The best time of year to see wildlife in Banff is between June and September as the weather is good.
 If you are visiting outside of those months then make sure to check the weather before you go, it can snow at any time which makes the road difficult to navigate.

 Related Reading:Hiking for Beginners: A Complete Guide

 Grizzly bears love dandelions so look for them along park highways.
 Always stay in your car!